Read Our Cashplus Review

 Our Cashplus review found that you can pay regular bills such as your mortgage, rent, council tax, utility bills and insurances by direct debit and standing order or make one off payments.

 Our review of Cashplus revealed that the contactless card can also be used to withdraw cash from many cash machines and you can purchase things in shops, online or by phone.
 It can also be used overseas.
+Having received your GBP card you can order free US$ and Euro cards that you can use when you go abroad.

 Some of you will be pleased to read from this review of Cashplus that you may also be able to apply for an overdraft facility of up to £250 that is a feature that you do not usually get with poor credit bank accounts.